nmeum/depp/README.md

 automatically installs the binary and the available documentation files to the appropriate locations.

+In either case, two binaries will be installed: `depp` for generating HTML files on a per-repository basis and `depp-index` which can optionally be used to generate an HTML index page for listing all hosted git repositories.
+Both commands are further described in the provided man page, a usage example is provided below.

 ## Usage

 Assuming you have a web server serving files located at